Undergraduate minor: political science

 Courses numbered below 2000 are introductory undergraduate courses.
 Course POLI:1000 First-Year Seminar does not count toward the major or the minor in political science.

 Courses numbered 2000-4999 are considered advanced for undergraduates.
-Course POLI:4900 Government and Politics Internship and course POLI:3124 Political Science Des Moines Internship Program do not count toward the major or the minor in political science; they are offered only satisfactory/fail.
+Courses POLI:4900 Government and Politics Internship and POLI:3124 Guided Political Science Internship do not count toward the major or the minor in political science; they are offered only satisfactory/fail or pass/nonpass.

 Courses numbered 5000-6000 are graduate core courses; those numbered 7000 or above are advanced graduate courses.